 - Best Jojoba Oil: Era Organics Facial Cleansing Oil

 - Best Coconut Oil: Garden of Life Organic Extra Virgin Coconut Oil

 Amy Kassouf, MD, a dermatologist at the Cleveland Clinic, clarifies that many cleansing oils are better suited for people with dry skin who could use a little more moisture, rather than people who naturally produce a lot of oil.
 “Generally speaking, sensitive, dry skin will do better with this type of cleansing than oily skin types.”
 She also reminds her patients that not all oils function the same way, and many of them have either pro- or anti-inflammatory properties.

 So, what can you do to choose the right one?
-Be sure to research products carefully before use and if your skin does not improve in the way you want it to, reassess your skincare routine, Dr. Kassouf says.
-Here, six different cleansing oils to try based on what you’re looking for.
+Be sure to research products carefully before use, and if your skin does not improve in the way you want it to, reassess your skincare routine, Dr. Kassouf says.
+Here, 15 different cleansing oils to try based on your specific concerns.